 A specification is a formal statement of the City's needs.
 It will describe in great detail what goods and/or services are required, and will explain the procedures that must be followed to respond to a specification or RFP/RFQ (Request for Proposal/Request for Qualifications).

-Look in the Chicago Sun-Times every Monday, Wednesday and Friday; check the bid opening list on-line and/or pick up the bid opening list at City Hall, Bid & Bond Room, 3rd floor lobby.
+Look in the Chicago Sun-Times every Monday, Wednesday, and Friday; check the bid opening list on-line and/or pick up the bid opening list at City Hall, Bid & Bond Room, 1st Floor, Room 103.
 If you see a project that corresponds with the commodities or services you can provide, come to the Bid & Bond Room and pick up the specifications.

 After you've identified the specification you'd like to bid on and picked it up from Bid & Bond, the next step is to complete your price quotation and provide all information requested in the bid/proposal documents.
 All information provided must be typed or written in ink.